monsterxx03/snet/README.md

 - ss: use ss as upstream server
 - http: use http proxy server as upstream server(should support `CONNECT` method, eg: squid)
 - tls: use snet tls tunnel as upstream server
+- socks5: use socks5 as upstream server.
+Note: if your socks5 proxy server is running on same host with snet, ensure to add socks5's upstream server address to snet's `bypass-hosts` list, or socks5's traffic to upstream server will be hijacked by snet, being a loop.

 Since `snet` will modify iptables/pf, root privilege is required.